Jonathan2251/lbd/source/backendstructure.rst

 To let these two functions work in our code, the only thing needed is adding a class Cpu0InstPrinter and include them as did in Chapter3_2.

-File Chapter3_2/Cpu0/InstPrinter/Cpu0InstPrinter.cpp include Cpu0GenAsmWrite.inc
+File Chapter3_2/Cpu0/InstPrinter/Cpu0InstPrinter.cpp includes Cpu0GenAsmWrite.inc
 and call the auto-generated functions from TableGen.
 The flow of printing assembly and calling between Cpu0InstPrinter.cpp and Cpu0GenAsmWrite.inc as :numref:`print-asm`.
+Cpu0AsmPrinter::emitInstruction() calls Cpu0MCInstLower::Lower(const
+MachineInstr *MI, MCInst &OutMI) to extracts MCInst from MachineInstr.

 .. _print-asm:
 .. graphviz:: ../Fig/backendstructure/printAsm.gv
    :caption: The flow of printing assembly and calling between
              Cpu0InstPrinter.cpp and Cpu0GenAsmWrite.inc

+- AsmPrinter::OutStreamer is \nMCAsmStreamer if llc -filetype=asm;
+  AsmPrinter::OutStreamer is \nMCObjectStreamer if llc -filetype=obj as :numref:`genobj-f11`.

+- Bits is the format of instruction for Opcode, used to print "," between operands.

 Function Cpu0InstPrinter::printMemOperand() defined in Chapter3_2/InstPrinter/Cpu0InstPrinter.cpp as above.